lexandro/dockery/README.md

 0.3.0
 + Add: add search for container diff
 + Add: commit container as image (initial version, with basic validations)
-- Add: Extend saved configuration scope with extra data.
++ Add: Extend saved configuration scope with extra data.
 Version, etc...
+- Add: Add bootstrapping page to the app during the startup
 - Add: login into the docker hub and/or private repo(s)
 - Add: push image to the repository
-- Add: release notes to about/first run of new version
++ Add: release notes to about/first run of new version
 + Fix: removed $promise and $removed properties from the pure json view in containerDetails

 ## Roadmap /by priority/